mdasberg/ng-apimock/README.md

 # MIGRATION to the new modular version
 A new version of Ng-apimock has been released.
-This version has been refactored into a modular way.
+This version has been refactored into [multiple modules](https://github.com/ng-apimock).
-The module has been split-up into separate [packages](https://github.com/ng-apimock).
 You can find the migration guide [here](https://github.com/ng-apimock/core/blob/master/MIGRATION.md).

 The functionality has been split up into the following modules:
 - [@ng-apimock/core](https://github.com/ng-apimock/core) - the api